Fally00/SIT/README.md

 ### System Usage
 - CPU usage percentage
 - RAM usage percentage
+- DISK usage percentage

+### System Health Score
+- CPU health score based on its usage
+- RAM health score based on its usage
+- DISK health score based on its usage

 All usage values are calculated using **native OS APIs**, not estimates.